fourstix/Elfos-utils/README.md

   * flags.asm - Show Elf/OS flags associated with a file.
   * header.asm - Show the executable header information for a file.
   * scpy.asm - Safely copy a file.
+  * swap.asm - Display a prompt to change disk and wait for input to boot new disk.
   * xrb.asm - XMODEM Receive using the hardware UART and Elf/OS Kernel API.
   * xsb.asm - XMODEM Send using the hardware UART and Elf/OS Kernel API.
   * xtrim.asm - Trim an executable file to its runtime size.